2024-2025 Edition

 SPAN UN3991 SENIOR SEMINAR.
 4.00 points.

-Prerequisites: Seniors (major or concentrator status).
+Prerequisites: senior major or concentrator status.

 The course is a requirement for all the LAIC majors.
 In this seminar, students develop an individual research project and write an essay under the guidance of the course’s instructor and in dialogue with the other participants’ projects After an introductory theoretical and methodological section, and a research session at the library, the syllabus is entirely constructed on the students’ projects.
 Every participant is in charge of a weekly session.
 Essay outlines and drafts are discussed with the group throughout the semester.
 The final session is a public symposium with external respondents